-You are welcome to book glamping, pitches, tree tents and tent pitches directly to our booking page via the button below.
+You are welcome to book glamping, motorhome pitches, tree tents and tent pitches directly to our booking page via the button below.

 Stora Djupsås has been an important part of Essunga since the 17th century and has had many different owners and managers over the years.
 Today, Daniel Johansson and Louise Viberg have the honor of running and preserving this unique manor.
 For us, Stora Djupsås is more than just a property – it is a place with a rich history, beautiful surroundings and great potential for the future.
 We are passionate about preserving and developing Stora Djupsås in a sustainable way, and creating a place where people can relax and enjoy all that the manor and its surroundings have to offer.
 On this page you can read about our history, our plans and our vision for the future of Stora Djupsås.
 Welcome!